snowberryfield/printemps/contents/benchmark/index.md

 ---

 # Benchmark Results
-The following results were obtained by the solver detailed in [Standalone Solver](https://snowberryfield.github.io/printemps/#standalone-solver) with `--separate` flag.
+The following results were obtained by the solver detailed in [Standalone Solver](https://snowberryfield.github.io/printemps/#standalone-solver).
 To refer each detail benchmark result, click the number in the `No.` column for each record.

 ## v1.5.3